-The Council's usable reserves have decreased to £44.1m from £44.6m due to the utilisation of capital grant receipts for ongoing regeneration projects.
-The General Fund usable reserves increased due to a surplus in year plus contributions to earmarked reserves.
-The
+The Council's usable reserves have increased to £52.5m from £44.1m.
+Both the General Fund and HRA usable reserves increased due to surpluses in year plus contributions to earmarked reserves.
+In addition, capital grants for regeneration projects plus asset sales in year contributed further to capital resources.